c3bottles/c3bottles/INSTALL.md

 # System Requirements

-In order to install c3bottles, you will need Python 3 and the following
+In order to install c3bottles, you will need Python 3.5 or newer and the following dependencies:
-dependencies:

 *   Flask
 *   Flask-Babel